cbslneu/physioview/docs/dashboard-gettingstarted.rst

 ===============
 Getting Started
 ===============
-The HeartView dashboard was developed in Python and with the Dash framework, which consists of a Flask server that communicates with front-end React components.
+The PhysioView dashboard was developed in Python and with the Dash framework, which consists of a Flask server that communicates with front-end React components.

 Launching the App